-As a result of the COVID-19 pandemic, the School began the 2020-2021 school year using distance learning for the elementary school grades and brick and mortar services for the preschool.
-The School's enrollment has not been impacted as a result of COVID-19.
-The enrollment in the after school program has been impacted; however, the program continues to provide enrichment services and aftercare for the preschool.
-The School incurred additional expenditures associated with the School's distance learning platform during the 2020-2021 school year, but has already made substantial payment thereof.
+The School's enrollment has not been impacted as a result of COVID-19, but certain after school care services have been reduced.
+The School incurred additional expenditures associated with the School's distance learning platform during the 2020-2021 school year.
 Management of the School is unable to determine the duration and extent of the financial impact that COVID-19 will have on the School.